discussion group

 For more information about Synthetic-Reality.com, please check out our web site.

-The game will be fundamentally the same, but re-factored to work in a reduced screen size and with only a single clicking device (no right mouse button!)
+The game is fundamentally the same, but re-factored to work in a reduced screen size and with only a single clicking device (no right mouse button!)

 The game is for four players, any mixture of humans and bots, solo or multiplayer mode.